pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 5. A Toy Example with Resnet18
 --------------------------------------------------------

-To better understand the final example, here are some basic concepts before we move on to this part:
+After above annotation methods defined with ``QuantizationAnnotation API``, we can now put them together to construct a ``BackendQuantizer`` and run a `toy example <https://gist.github.com/leslie-fang-intel/b78ed682aa9b54d2608285c5a4897cfc>`__ with ``Torchvision Resnet18``.
+To better understand the final example, here are some basic concepts which are used:

 - `QuantizationConfig <https://github.com/pytorch/pytorch/blob/73fd7235ad25ff061c087fa4bafc6e8df4d9c299/torch/ao/quantization/_pt2e/quantizer/quantizer.py#L103-L109>`__
   consists of ``QuantizationSpec`` for activation, weight, and bias separately.